Samsung/tizen-docs/docs/platform/release-notes/tizen-6-0-m1.md

     - Direct mode has been enabled on EvasGL.
     - CompositorGL has been fixed to enhance performance.
     - Multithreaded image decoding feature has been added.
-    - OpenGL Texture is re-used to reduce loading time.
+    - OpenGL texture has been re-used to reduce the loading time.
   - JS Engine
     - Frequently used case about apply operation has been optimized.
     - Source code compression has been updated to reduce large memory consumption in source code.